Obituary: Gord Downie, troubadour of Canada, charmed and challenged a nation

 For his words and not, Mr. Downie will be remembered as an artist whose offbeat charisma and edgy talent appealed to the highbrow as well as to the hoi polloi.
 He was an impressionistic songwriter whose songs referenced rocky sockets off the coast of France and constellations revealing themselves for the very first time.
 Mentioning the Canadian novelist Hugh MacLennan here and the Canadian painter Tom Thomson there, he was a rock star who viewed his country through a distinctly poetic lens.

-A native of Amherstview, Ont., outside Kingston, Gordon Edgar Downie was the fourth of five children born to Edgar and Lorna Downie.
+Born on Feb.
+6, 1964, in Amherstview, Ont., outside Kingston, Gordon Edgar Downie was the fourth of Edgar and Lorna Downie's five children.
 One classmate remembered him as a boy with a Cheshire grin, his mischievous expression hinting at things he knew that others did not.

 As an adult, Mr. Downie was a board member of the charity group Lake Ontario Waterkeeper.
 In his youth he whiled away his time on the lake.
 "As kids, we spent every waking moment up and down the rocky shore," he told his friend Joseph Boyden, the author, in an interview for Macleans magazine in 2009.
 "We used to tie a skipping rope to a pitchfork and try to spear big carp.
 We never got one."